Under emergency law, Jordan seals capital to contain coronavirus

 Most shops shut their doors on Wednesday, heeding a government order that malls and shops close except for food stalls and pharmacies.
 Police later sealed with red wax stores that had defied the government decision.

-Health Minister Saad Jaber said he expected the number of confirmed cases would rise from the current 56 before the measures to contain the spread took effect.
+Health Minister Saad Jaber said confirmed coronavirus cases jumped to 69 from 56 people on Wednesday.

 The country has quarantined more than 5,000 people who have recently arrived from abroad.